Grants

 I don’t really need a grant myself, but I love the idea of feeling like I am part of a broader lingcomm community!

 We applaud your sense of enthusiasm, and yes, you don’t need to apply for or receive a LingComm Grant to be doing lingcomm, especially if you already have other sources of funds!
-You might also be interested in the LingComm Conference, other news and resources, and engaging with people interested in #lingcomm and @LingComm on twitter.
+You might also be interested in the LingComm Conference, other news and resources.
+You can also join the LingComm mailing list to stay in the loop on lingcomm.

 What if I want to know more about lingcomm?